Last Updated on February 27, 2021 by queenie mak

 You can order the original flavour or with added flavours like pepper, wasabi, curry, seaweed, cheese, plum or garlic.
 Buy a small portion (which is quarter) for NT$30, half portion for NT$50 or full size for NT$90.

 They cut it up in small pieces and give it to you in bag with a few wood skewers.
 It is the perfect snack and perfect for walking around.

 Yes Made chicken cake (野士麥德烤雞蛋糕)

-Many food vendors in Asia sell variations of egg waffles but this one is truly unique.
-The food stall makes these little egg waffle that is shaped like a chicken.
+Many food vendors in Asia sell variations of egg waffles, but this one is truly unique.
+This food stall (see map) makes these little egg waffle that is shaped like a chicken.
 I would describe it as a cookie or cake.
 The size is like a cookie but the texture inside is more soft like a cake.

 There are different flavours: original, cocoa, custard, matcha, cheese and peanut cocoa.
 It price starts at NT$35 for five pieces of the original flavour.

 This type of sweets is popular in Asia.
 Typically they are cheaper.
 This one is considered as expensive.
 But nonetheless, it is worth the novelty and taste.